darcydjr/anvil/README.md

 **An AI-Powered No-Code Development Framework** that takes you from **Idea → Requirements → Design → Code → Test** without writing a single line of code or vice-versa from **Code -> Design -> Requirements -> Capability**

-Ford Anvil provides a clean, organized interface for defining product specifications that automatically transform into working software through AI-powered development workflows.
+Anvil provides a clean, organized interface for defining product specifications that automatically transform into working software through AI-powered development workflows.

-Ford Anvil is not just a PRD management tool - it's a complete product development pipeline that transforms ideas into working software.
+Anvil is not just a PRD management tool - it's a complete product development pipeline that transforms ideas into working software.
 Define your product requirements using structured capabilities and enablers, then watch as AI automatically generates your entire application with comprehensive testing through seamless integration with Claude Code and other AI development tools.

 **Complete Development Pipeline:**
 - 💡 **Idea**: Capture and organize product concepts